greg-raven/Uncommon-Sense/_posts/2012-11-09-degraded-society.md

 tag: 'Pablo Casals'
 ---

 Every wrong seems possible today, and is accepted.
-I don’t accept it.
+I don't accept it.